 Sketching a Future for Endangered Species

 The idea for Sketch for Survival started over a couple of drinks in the pub back in 2016!
 A sketch on the back of a beer mat slowly developed into an international touring exhibition.
-We’ve gone on to donate more than $250,000 USD from the sale of Sketch for Survival artwork to nominated frontline projects.
+We’ve gone on to donate more than £350,000 GBP from the sale of Sketch for Survival artwork to nominated frontline projects.

 An African elephant is poached for its ivory at a rate of one every 26 minutes, on average.
-This is the shocking statistic at the heart of Sketch for Survival.
+This was the shocking statistic back in 2016 at the heart of Sketch for Survival.

-The plan was to ask professional artists and celebrities to spend just 26 minutes on a sketch of an endangered species for an exhibition and auction of artwork to help raise awareness about global species extinction while also helping to raise significant funds for conservation.
+The plan was to ask professional artists and celebrities to spend just 26 minutes on a sketch of an endangered species for an exhibition and auction of artwork to help raise awareness about global species extinction while also helping to raise funds for conservation.
 We were not asking for time-consuming, complex studio pieces but affordable sketches which people could buy to support the cause.

 Our team (of two) launched into action, writing letters and emails.
 It all went very quiet…